apache/doris/docs/en/installing/compilation.md

 2. Compile Doris

+   As with Docker development image compilation, check whether the avx2 instruction is supported before compiling

     ```
+     $ cat /proc/cpuinfo | grep avx2
+    ```

+   If supported, use the following command to compile

+    ```
     $ sh build.sh
     ```

+   If it is not supported, you need to add USE_AVX2=0

+    ```
+    $ USE_AVX2=0 sh build.sh
+    ```

-    After compilation, the output file is in the `output/` directory.
+   After compilation, the output files are in the `output/` directory.

 ## FAQ